 Hashimoto’s thyroiditis is an autoimmune disease, a disorder in which the immune system attacks the body’s own cells and organs.

 Thyroiditis is an inflammation of the thyroid gland.
 It causes thyroid hormones to leak into the blood, raising their overall levels and leading to hyperthyroidism.
 After 1 to 2 months, this may develop into hypothyroidism.

-Thyroiditis can be caused by viral or bacterial infection, an autoimmune condition or following pregnancy.
+Thyroiditis can be the result of viral or bacterial infection, an autoimmune condition, or following pregnancy.